tom-seddon/beeblink/docs/fs.md

 ### `DIR (<dir>)`

-Change directory and/or drive.
+Change directory and/or drive on the current volume.

 ### `DRIVE (<drive>)`

-Change drive.
+Change drive on the current volume.

 ### `DRIVES`